qkmaxware/Spaceworks/README.md

 			1. **CpuMeshGenerator** - Creates meshes procedurally on the CPU using Perlin noise
 			2. **CubemapMeshGenerator** - Creates meshes by sampling a 6 sided cubemap representing the height of the terrain
 			3. **SphereMeshGenerator** - Creates meshes as a simple sphere with no roughness
-		* You can create your own Generation Service by creating a new class that extending **IMeshService**
+		* You can create your own Generation Service by creating a new class that extends **IMeshService**
 	3. Texture Service (Optional)
 		* The Texture Serivce configures the supplied material
 		* Texture Services initialize the material's parameters and update parameters if the planet is moved
 		* Only one default Texture Service is provided for the Spaceworks "Planet Shader"
-		* You can create your own Texture Service by creating a class that extending **ITextureService**
+		* You can create your own Texture Service by creating a class that extends **ITextureService**
 	4. Detail Service (Optional)
 		* Detail services spawns GameObjects on a planet's surface when the surface area reaches maximum detail in the LOD system
 		* The **ProceduralObjectPlacer** is the only Detail Service provided